 As parents, it is your job to ensure daily at-home reading and follow up with conversations about books, about your student’s thinking, and in turn about the world!

 Set Routines.
 Be consistent about when and where reading happens every day.
 Work with your child to establish the best time and places for maximum engagement and enjoyment.

 Provide Feedback.
 Research shows that the most growth comes from thoughtful engagement and discourse with others.
 Ask your students about what they are reading.
 Grow organic conversations about books every day.

 Create your own family’s culture of literacy.
 Read to and with your child.
 Talk to them about what you are reading and make books a part of your everyday lives.

-For more information, feel free to reach out to Bethany Bronson (Literacy Coach) at email@example.com.
+For more information about literacy and humanities at Ross, feel free to reach out to Bethany Bronson (Literacy Coach) at email@example.com.